LuK050/ReElytras/README.md

 allowRiptideBoost: true
 allowFireworkBoost: true

-# Is it possible to enchant the elitres on the anvil
+# Is it possible to enchant the elytras on the anvil
 # Default: true
 allowEnchantments: true

-# Is it possible to repair elitres with the help of unification
+# Is it possible to repair elytras with the help of unification
 # Default: true
 allowUnificationRepairInAnvil: true
 allowUnificationRepairInCraft: true
 allowUnificationRepairInGrindstone: true

-# Is it possible to repair elitres on the anvil using phantom membranes
+# Is it possible to repair elytras on the anvil using phantom membranes
 # Default: true
 allowRepairWithPhantomMembrane: true